Last Updated on

 Can Anger Affect Your Unborn Child?

 A pregnant woman experiencing anger can result in certain biological and physiological changes like increased blood pressure and heart rate; levels of hormones like epinephrine and adrenaline shoot up, resulting in the constriction of blood vessels.
 This decreases the supply of oxygen and blood to the foetus which may prove harmful to the growth of the baby.
 Prolonged or extreme anger during pregnancy may have the tendency to lead to certain complications, even during delivery.
-It is believed that being continually angry during pregnancy affects the baby in the following ways:
+It is believed that being continually angry during pregnancy can cause the following complications:

 - Premature delivery